HeyGen-Official/StreamingAvatarSDK/README.md

 npm run build
 ```

-## Basic Usage
+## Implementation

-For an indepth demo, please refer to our [Streaming Avatar SDK demo](https://github.com/HeyGen-Official/StreamingAvatarTSDemo).
+For demo of this SDK and how it is used when installed in an app, please refer to the following: https://github.com/HeyGen-Official/InteractiveAvatarNextJSDemo.

 ```
 import { Configuration, NewSessionData, StreamingAvatarApi} from 'streaming-avatar';